 High velocity automobile crashes can injure just about any part of the human body and the eyes are no exception.
 Among the eye injuries that a person can suffer in an accident is a torn or detached retina.
 These eye injuries can result in significant vision disturbances that can impact nearly every aspect of a person’s life.
 If you or a loved one has suffered a torn retina or detached retina as a consequence of someone else’s negligence, the North Carolina personal injury attorneys of Maginnis Law may be able to help.
-Visit our contact page to send a confidential inquiry to the firm, email us at email@example.com, or call our lead personal injury attorney, T. Shawn Howard, at 919.480.8526.
+Visit our contact page to send a confidential inquiry or call us at (919) 526-0450.
 Our firm has experience in handling motor vehicle negligence cases with this relatively unusual injury resulting from a car wreck.

 One of the first signs of a retinal tear is the presence of floaters.
 These are small, black shapes that move as your eye moves.
 They are particularly noticeable against bright backgrounds such a white wall.
 Floaters develop when the vitreous, a jelly-like substance behind the retina, peels away from the retina and tears the retina itself.
 This can allow blood into the vitreous, resulting in floaters.
 And, while a retinal tear may not itself produce immediate vision loss, if it goes untreated, it can ultimately result in a retinal detachment.
 A retinal detachment is a very significant health concern, as it absolutely can lead to serious vision loss or, in some cases, complete blindness in the eye.